rthallisey/packstack/docs/packstack.rst

 - packstack
 - packstack [options]
-- packstack --gen-answer-file=<file>  / packstack --answer-file=<file>
+- packstack --gen-answer-file=<file> [--default-password=<passwd>] / packstack --answer-file=<file>

 The third option allows the user to generate a default answer file, edit the default options and finally run Packstack a second time using this answer file.
 This is the easiest way to run Packstack and the one that will be documented here.
+Optionally, it is possible to specify a default password when generating the answer file, and this default password will be used for all accounts.

-When <file> is created the OPTIONS below will be contained and can be edited by the user.
+When <file> is created, it will contain the OPTIONS below, which can then be edited by the user.

 OPTIONS
 =======